Annual Electoral Canvass 2022

 An Invitation To Register (ITR) form is sent out to anybody whose details have been added to the canvass communication but who hasn’t registered to vote online.

 Responses to a canvass communication may notify us that a new person is living at a property and that they are eligible to register.
 We send them the ITR to collect information required to complete the voter registration process.
-People who receive an ITR can complete their voter registration online at GOV.UK - Register to vote
+People who receive an ITR can register to vote online.

 We ask for details such as the applicant's date of birth and National Insurance number.
 These details are automatically checked against records held by the Department of Work and Pensions to verify their identity.

 You will not be able to vote if we are not be able to add you to the electoral register.
-Register online at GOV.UK - Register to vote or complete and return an ITR that is sent to you,
+Register to vote online or complete and return an ITR that is sent to you.

 By registering to vote online and completing an ITR you will: